surya-x/ImageProcessing/README.md

 # ImageProcessing
 Image Processing using DeepLearning

-Used keras CNN model for detecting faces and comparing between two faces, etc
+Used keras CNN and HOG model for detecting faces and comparing between two faces, etc